Updated on : 08 Sep 2025

 Reassess individual risk levels regularly as they tend to change over time

-Adjust risk level's as a patients situation changes based on new information
+Adjust risk levels as a patient’s situation evolves with new information